SojusanApps/my-game-list-backend/README.md

 1. I use versioning following the [semver 2.0](https://semver.org/spec/v2.0.0.html)
 1. The `master` and `devel` branches should contain stable and working code.
 1. Workflow:
-    * The developer is preparing a branch with a new functionality or an correction, giving it a name as *[bugfix/feature/hotfix]-[description]*, e.g. *feature-new-document*
+    * The developer is preparing a branch with new functionality or a correction, giving it a name as *[bugfix/feature/hotfix]-[description]*, e.g. *feature-new-document*
     * When the code is ready, the developer prepares MR (Merge Request) for the **devel** branch for new functionalities
     * If all functionalities work, the code is uploaded to the **master** branch